coreos/tectonic-installer/Documentation/dev/node-bootstrap-flow.md

 Additionally, only on one of the master nodes the following kubernetes bootstrapping happens:

+* `kvo.service` renders all bootstrap and self-hosted control plane assets using the cluster config object that was pre-rendered by Terraform
 * `bootkube.service` deploys the initial bootstrapping control-plane.
-It is started only after `kubelet.service` _is started_.
+It is started only after `kvo.service` _is finished.
 It is a oneshot unit and cannot crash, and it runs only during bootstrap
 * `bootkube.path` waits for bootkube assets/scripts to exist on disk and triggers `bootkube.service`
 * `tectonic.service` deploys tectonic control-plane.
 It is started only after `bootkube.service` _has completed_.
 It is a oneshot unit and cannot crash, and it runs only during bootstrap
 * `bootkube.path` waits for tectonic assets/scripts to exist on disk and triggers `tectonic.service`